9-11-01 is one of those days where you remember exactly where you were.

 A few minutes later, the unthinkable happened, the South Tower was also hit by a plane.
 It was terrifying to see and you just knew at that moment, we were under attack.

-My immediate thoughts were to my family and friends who worked in the city, some of which worked INSIDE one of the World Trade Center towers.
+My immediate thoughts were to my family and friends who worked in the city, some of which worked inside one of the World Trade Center towers.
 Watching what was happening was heartbreaking especially not knowing if they were ok.
-As the hours went by, we heard little by little from our family members that they were ok, but trapped in the city with no way to get home.
+As the hours went by, we heard little by little from our family members that they were ok.
+Thankfully, most of them had not gotten to work yet.
+Others were already in the city just trapped with no way to get back home.

 As far as friends, some of whom I had not spoken to in awhile, it was harder to get information about them, and it wasn't until later that I found out which friends were ok...and which weren't.